localstack/docs/content/en/user-guide/tools/cloud-pods/remotes/index.md

 {{< /alert >}}

 A remote is the place where your Cloud Pods are stored.
-By default, we store the Cloud Pods' artifacts into the LocalStack platform.
+By default, we store the Cloud Pods' artifacts in the LocalStack platform.
-However, for various reason, e.g., data regulation and sovereignty, you might want to store Cloud Pods in a different location that is under your control.
+However, for various reasons, e.g., data regulation and sovereignty, you might want to store Cloud Pods in a different location that is under your control.

 We currently offer two alternative remotes:
 - S3 bucket remote storage;